Chisomnwa/Chisomnwa/README.md

 * 👋 Hi there, my name is Chisom

-* 👋 I'm a Data and Business Inteligence Analyst
+* 👋 I'm a Data and Business Intelligence Analyst

 * 👀 I'm interested in Data and Business Analytics